ExitValue.ai

 Payer mix drives both EBITDA and the multiple applied to it.
 Centers with strong commercial payer mix (60%+ commercial), favorable in-network rates with major carriers, and limited Medicaid exposure command premium pricing.
 Out-of-network revenue adds yield but is treated cautiously by acquirers because of reimbursement volatility.

-Physician partner stability — the share of cases coming from physicians with at least 5 years of utilization history, ideally with equity in the center — is what buyers ultimately underwrite.
+Physician partner stability , the share of cases coming from physicians with at least 5 years of utilization history, ideally with equity in the center, is what buyers ultimately underwrite.
 Centers where 3 surgeons drive 70% of cases without roll-over equity are the highest-risk profile and price accordingly.

 Hospital-system competition in the service area meaningfully impacts multiples.
 ASCs operating in markets where local hospital systems are aggressively acquiring physician practices (and therefore steering cases away from independent ASCs) trade at a discount.

-Want to know what your ambulatory surgery center business is worth?
+Estimate your ambulatory surgery center business value

 Frequently Asked Questions